Jonathanbez/rates_app/README.md

 ## 🚀 Technologies

-Technologies that I used to develop this api
+Technologies that I used to develop this software:

 - [Ruby](https://ruby-doc.org/)